hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 ## Getting Started With Hazelcast Jet

 In this white paper we examine the new Hazelcast Jet technology.
-If you are not already familiar with Hazelcast IMDG, you should start by reading the white paper "An Architect's View of Hazelcast" (https://hazelcast.com/resources/architects-view-hazelcast/), as we assume a working knowledge of the main features of Hazelcast IMDG throughout.
+If you are not already familiar with Hazelcast IMDG, you should start by reading the white paper ["An Architect's View of Hazelcast"](https://hazelcast.com/resources/architects-view-hazelcast/), as we assume a working knowledge of the main features of Hazelcast IMDG throughout.

 We will also be looking at JetLeopard, a sample reference application built using Jet.
-This is a port to Jet of the BetLeopard application that was introduced in the white paper "Introduction to Hazelcast IMDG with Apache Spark" (https://hazelcast.com/resources/introduction-hazelcast-imdg-apache-spark/).
+This is a port to Jet of the BetLeopard application that was introduced in the white paper ["Introduction to Hazelcast IMDG with Apache Spark"](https://hazelcast.com/resources/introduction-hazelcast-imdg-apache-spark/).

 To get the most from this white paper it should be read after the previous one, as we assume a familiarity with BetLeopard and its domain model.